dieterstueken/java-plugins/README.md

 The main `build.gradle` defines `idea.project.settings.runConfigurations` using the idea-ext plugin.

-While choosing `delegateBuildRunToGradle = true` works as expected.
+Choosing `delegateBuildRunToGradle = true` works as expected.
 However, running it by gradle instead does not include any planet.
 Seems gradle uses the classpath of the main class, only.